-The Brothers’ War is the fourth and final Standard Magic: the Gathering set coming up in 2022.
-Taking place on the TCG’s premier plane of Dominaria, the set will cover a pivotal moment in the history of the MTG multiverse: a massive, world-spanning war, featuring devastating magical artifacts, monstrous mechs, and some of Magic’s oldest heroes and villains.
+The Brothers’ War was the fourth and final Standard Magic: the Gathering set released in 2022.
+Taking place on the TCG’s premier plane of Dominaria, the set covered a pivotal moment in the history of the MTG multiverse: a massive, world-spanning war featuring devastating magical artifacts, monstrous mechs, and some of Magic’s oldest heroes and villains.

-Many MTG veterans have ants in their pants about the upcoming The Brothers’ War set, and that’s because it’s a retelling of a story we’ve heard before.
+Many MTG veterans were excited for The Brothers’ War set, and that’s because it’s a retelling of a story we’ve heard before.
 The high-tech war between super artificer bros Urza and Mishra was the focus of Magic’s second ever expansion, Antiquities, released in 1994.
 It even had one of the best MTG books – by fantasy author Jeff Grubb.
 That means the set is full of shiny new versions of old, underdone cards and characters.

-The set’s release date is right around the corner, and all The Brothers’ War spoilers have now been shown.
-Here we’ll go over all the details you need to know about the set, from its top cards to main story beats.
-You can also get a quick overview of all of next year’s MTG sets in our rundown of the MTG 2023 release schedule.
+Want to know more about The Brothers’ War?
+Here we’ll go over all the details you need to know about this old set, from its top cards to main story beats.
+You can also get a quick overview of all the year’s MTG sets in our rundown of the MTG 2022 release schedule.

 The Brothers’ War Release Date

-The Brothers’ War global release date is November 18.
-As usual there’ll be a prerelease event the week before, beginning November 11.
-And you can play online a few days earlier, with The Brothers’ War coming to MTG Arena on November 15.
-Here’s the full list of dates for the set:
+The Brothers’ War global release date was November 18, 2022.
+As usual there was a prerelease event the week before, beginning November 11.
+You could play online a few days before the global release, with The Brothers’ War coming to MTG Arena on November 15.
+For reference, here’s the full list of relevant dates for the set:

-Spoiler season for The Brothers’ War is over, with all 287 cards and two 99-card Commander decks revealed (we’ve showcased the best ones here, naturally).
+The Brothers’ War featured 287 cards and two 99-card Commander decks in total (we’ve showcased the best ones here, naturally).
 Previews kicked off on October 27, with many shown at the Magic 30 event on October 28-30.
-Before all that, a Building Worlds video, released on October 20, showed off a ton of card art, just as the Dominaria United one did before – easing us into the world of wartorn Dominaria.
+Before all that, a Building Worlds video, released on October 20, showed off a ton of card art in great detail, just as the Dominaria United one did before – easing us into the world of wartorn Dominaria.

-While previously, MTG sets have dropped on MTG Arena one week before physical copies become available, Wizards of the Coast had decided to make The Brothers’ War available in paper first – at prerelease events.
+While previously, MTG sets dropped on MTG Arena one week before physical copies become available in any form, Wizards of the Coast was the first recent set to be available in paper first – sold from prerelease events onwards at Local Game Stores.
+After a bit of experimentation, this soon became the new standard.

-Spoiler season for The Brothers’ War has been and gone, and plenty of great cards have been shown off.
+The Brothers’ War had plenty of great cards to enjoy.
 Above you can see one of the finest, the planeswalker card for Urza, which shows off the godlike power of the ‘oldwalkers’.
 You can’t just play this MTG planeswalker with mana, you have to combine it by melding together the new creature card Urza, Lord Protector, and the artifact The Mightstone and Weakstone.

-We’ve also seen the other warring brother, Mishra.
-His Meld card, Mishra, Lost to Phyrexia has a ridiculous number of abilities, so it’s a good job Meld cards are split across the backs of two cards.
+The set also features a Meld card for the other warring brother, Mishra.
+His ultimate card, Mishra, Lost to Phyrexia has a ridiculous number of abilities, so it’s a good job Meld cards are split across the backs of two cards.
 It’s formed when you attack with both Mishra, Claimed by Gix and Phyrexian Dragon Engine.
 There’s one more batch of Meld cards in The Brothers’ War, the elemental Titania:

 She was revealed at The Brothers’ War debut on October 27.
-Alongside her cards, we saw a Teferi that gains loyalty of card draw, a weird blue ramp spell, Splitting the Powerstones, a Phyrexian Fleshgorger that can be either big or small, and Ashnod’s Harvester, a construct that comes back from the grave.
-Then there’s Gix, Yawgmoth Praetor, who’s got a super powerful, but very expensive activated ability.
+Alongside her cards, we saw a Teferi that gains loyalty from card draw, a weird blue ramp spell, Splitting the Powerstones, a Phyrexian Fleshgorger that can be either big or small, and Ashnod’s Harvester, a construct that comes back from the grave.
+Then there’s Gix, Yawgmoth Praetor, who’s got a super powerful, but very expensive activated ability, and can draw cards like mad.

 Alongside these cards, which reveal all The Brothers’ War’s mechanics, we also saw tons of Urza and Mishra cards.

-There’s also Surge Engine, a little construct that can get much stronger, becomes unblockable, and draws you cards.
-Mishra’s Foundry, meanwhile, is a land that becomes a creature, and is a reference to classic card Mishra’s Factory.
+There’s also Surge Engine, a little construct that can get much stronger, become unblockable, and draws you cards.
+Mishra’s Foundry, meanwhile, is a land that becomes a creature, and is a reference to the classic card Mishra’s Factory.

-Several other spoilers were shown off in late October, with many appearing during the Las Vegas Magic 30 event.
+Several other spoilers were shown off in late October 2022, with many appearing during the Las Vegas Magic 30 event.
 Saheeli, Filigree Master was revealed as the set’s third planeswalker.
-Unsurprisingly, her loyalty abilities are all about getting artifacts beefed up and on the board.
+Unsurprisingly, her loyalty abilities are all about getting artifacts beefed up and onto the board.

-Speaking of (even more) Artifacts, we’ve seen Urza’s Sylex, which has some handy boardwipe and deck-searching effects.
+Speaking of (even more) Artifacts, the set contains Urza’s Sylex, which has some handy boardwipe and deck-searching effects.
 Portal to Phyrexia and The Temporal Anchor let you bring exiled and sacrificed cards back into play.
-It’s also pretty nifty to see The Temporal Anchor is the only artifact in the set using coloured mana – this timey-wimey machine has clearly come from Magic’s present rather than the period of The Brothers’ War.
+It’s also pretty nifty to see The Temporal Anchor is the only artifact in the set using colored mana – this timey-wimey machine has clearly come from Magic’s present rather than the period of The Brothers’ War.

 Plenty of panels were held at Magic 30, and some name-dropped the Retro Artifacts that’ll be included in The Brothers’ War boosters.
 These are reprints of particularly potent Magic cards, but they aren’t legal in Standard.
 Cards like Mox Amber, Inspiring Sanctuary, and Caged Sun all offer ways to generate additional mana – while Helm of the Host sets you up for some cool combos through the art of copying.

-One Retro Artifact stands out from the crowd right now: Mishra’s Bauble has been banned from Historic before the set has even come out – leading some to doubt the remaining Brothers’ War Retro Artifacts’ power levels.
+One Retro Artifact stands out from the crowd: Mishra’s Bauble was banned from Historic before the set has even come out – leading some to doubt the remaining Brothers’ War Retro Artifacts’ power levels.

 The Brothers’ War Mechanics

-Meld is a confirmed mechanic for The Brothers’ War.
+Meld is one of the returning mechanics for The Brothers’ War.
 Previously appearing in Eldritch Moon, this allows you to combine two cards together to make a third, much stronger card.
 There are three sets of Meld card pairs in The Brothers’ War: Urza, Mishra, and Titania

 Then there’s Unearth, another returning mechanic.
 This lets you bring a creature (or other permanent) from the graveyard to the battlefield.
 It gains haste until end of turn, but is then exiled.

-The only truly new mechanic revealed for The Brothers’ War is Prototype.
+The only truly new mechanic for The Brothers’ War was Prototype.
 An alternate way of casting cards, artifacts with Prototype can be played regularly, or cast for their cheaper, Prototype cost.
-If you choose the latter option, you won’t have to pay as much, but you will have to use a particular colour.
+If you choose the latter option, you won’t have to pay as much, but you will have to use a particular color.
 Your artifact will come down with all the same abilities, it just won’t be as large.

 Magic: the Gathering has been through some momentous design changes since Urza and Mishra first waged war, and it’ll be intriguing to see modern design sensibilities at work on a piece of the game’s past.
 Planeswalker cards were a decade away when Antiquities released, and MTG vehicles were but a distant dream.
 However, MTG designer Gavin Verhey says The Brothers’ War has no vehicles, to keep it feeling retro.